-Winter 2019-20 temperature was above normal throughout the North Africa regions with the exception of the extreme south-west of Algeria the south-east of Libya, which was normal, and the south of Egypt, which was below normal.
+Winter 2019-20 temperature was above normal throughout the North Africa region with the exception of the extreme southeast, the southwest of Algeria, and the southern region of Libya, which was normal.
+Over the south of Egypt the temperature was below normal.

-Mean temperatures were ranging between 0°C and 22°C. Winter season mean temperature was at its minimum over north of Tunisia, Algeria and Morocco.
+Mean temperatures were ranging between 0°C and 22°C. Winter season mean temperature is at its minimum over the north of Tunisia, Algeria and Morocco.